Jaguar7682/PortScanner/ReadMe.txt

 Instructions for user:
-open your Terminal and type "python3 portscanner.py" then it will ask for the IP Address you want to scan.
+open your Terminal in any Linux OS and type "python3 portscanner.py" then it will ask for the IP Address you want to scan.
 If you have only one IP Address, just type it and hit enter.
 If you have more than one IP Addresses, seperate them by using a ','.
 After that, it will ask you to enter the number of ports you want to scan (eg. 100)